 Head of the River Amstel

 Rowing regattas are always exciting affairs, but as the Oxford-Cambridge Boat Race in England proves, nothing quite captures the sporting public’s imagination quite like when rowers leave behind their dedicated track venues and take to unpredictable river waters.
 As such, since its inception in 1933, the Head of the River Amstel has grown into a national boating institution.
-Head of the River Amstel will return during the third weekend of March.
-PLEASE NOTE: Dates and times for 2023 to be confirmed.
-PLEASE NOTE: Dates and times for 2024 need to be confirmed.
+Head of the River Amstel will return in March 2025: Please note: Listed dates and times for 2025 are subject to change and need to be confirmed.

 Head of the River Amstel